2622NSW/womensfootball/README.md

 Metabolic Load (absolute)

-Repeat Sprints
+Repeat Sprints	(number of times 2 or more consecutive sprints are achieved with less than 20 seconds between each)

-Sprint Max Acceleration
+Sprint Max Acceleration	(measured in m/s/s)

 Sprint Total Distance